Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 Februari 2025 02.18.49 UTC
+- WIB: Senin, 10 Februari 2025 03.22.52 UTC
-- WITA: Senin, 10 Februari 2025 03.18.49 UTC
+- WITA: Senin, 10 Februari 2025 04.22.52 UTC
-- WIT: Senin, 10 Februari 2025 04.18.49 UTC
+- WIT: Senin, 10 Februari 2025 05.22.52 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational